 Sure, you can buy marinara premade at the grocery store, but nothing is quite as comforting as homemade tomato sauce simmering on the stove.
-From a health standpoint, we also love tomato sauce because the potent, health-promoting antioxidant, lycopene found within tomatoes becomes more available to your body when it's heated.
+From a health standpoint, we also love tomato sauce because tomatoes contain the health-promoting antioxidant, lycopene, which becomes more available to your body when it's heated.

 - 20 Roma Tomato – or use 2-28 oz cans of peeled tomatoes

 - 1 tbsp Italian Seasoning

 - 1/2 tbsp Pepper, sweet, raw